Spectral Time Scrubber 🔮

 audio processing software and effect

-An audio programming project based around "Spectral Freeze" concepts in "A Tutorial on Spectral Sound Processing Using Max/MSP and Jitter" by Jean-François Charles in Computer Music Journal Volume 32, No. 3.
+An audio programming project based around "Spectral Freeze" and time-stretching concepts in "A Tutorial on Spectral Sound Processing Using Max/MSP and Jitter" by Jean-François Charles in Computer Music Journal Volume 32, No. 3.
 The paper can be found here for anyone interested in a more detailed description on writing FFT data into matrices for Jitter transformations on sound in the frequency domain.

 The processing unit was initially developed as a standalone application with a tethered foot switch for guitar iprovisations.
 The exploration begat Dreamthief, a collection of musical sketches and discoveries using the system.